KHUANG0228/DL-Spring-2026-Pixels-to-Predictions-DL-Vision-Challenge/README.md

 # DL-Spring-2026-Pixels-to-Predictions-DL-Vision-Challenge
-This repository contains one notebook, including training, validation, and inference pipelines for the final competition.
+This repository contains one notebook, including training, validation, and inference pipelines for fine-tuning `HuggingFaceTB/SmolVLM-500M-Instruct` with LoRA.

 ## Files:
 - `0501_first_fixed.ipynb`: notebook for training, validation, and inference pipeline

 ## Important Note:
 - For the notebook, please run the "first block" first to install the required package and restart the notebook before executing the whole notebook.
-- Please igonore the errors in the notebook since these are used to test if the overall pipeline could be executed successfully.
+- Some intermediate cells may contain outputs from experimental trials or testing steps.
+The final notebook is provided to demonstrate the complete training, validation, and inference pipeline.
 - The notebook is provided to demonstrate the full training, validation, and inference pipeline.

 ## How to Reproduce: